 Homeschool Mastery Academy is dedicated to recommending quality resources to benefit homeschooling families.
 This blog contains and is monetized through sponsored posts and affiliate links.
 Please see our full disclosure policy for detailed information.

-If you are involved with a homeschool group or co-op, then you know exactly how important getting the wiggles out before a lesson begins can be.
-Maybe you are waiting for all the families to arrive, or the group lesson hasn’t quite begun, and you need to eliminate the wiggles.
-Just a little activity to release all that excitement and make way for the actual learning activity.
+If you are involved with a homeschool group or co-op, then you know getting the wiggles out before you begin a lesson can help tremendously!
+Maybe you are waiting for all the families to arrive, or the group lesson hasn’t quite started, and you need to eliminate the wiggles.
+A fun activity beforehand can release all that excitement and make way for real learning to begin.

 - Music.
 Dancing and jumping around for a few minutes is a sure fire way to release some energy.